 The list goes on forever.

 By the way I had all type 4 cars, liked the 164 and Croma the best.
-The Croma was a turbo manual though, good power.
-I will write report on that one soon.
+The Croma was a manual turbo though, good power.
+I will write report on that one one day.

 Ah, maybe someone wants me to comment on Saab/Volvo ABS?
 Why not?
-How many of you people sold your Volvo or Saab because the ABS failed and was way too expensive to fix?
+How many of you people sold your Volvo or Saab only because the ABS failed and it was way too expensive to fix it?

 Gearboxes, stuck in "trip home" mode?
 Anyone heard of Toyota doing that?
 But, surely, Toyota is too boring.